Reading time: 4 minutes

 Mansa Tea is a handcrafted aged tea company that specializes in aged teas, tea experiences, and education for modern connoisseurs.
 We aim to elevate tea experiences at Michelin-starred restaurants and luxury hotels so that tea enthusiasts can taste aged tea at its peak as part of their fine dining experience.

 This article is just one part of the Mansa Tea Education blog series.
 Subscribe to our newsletter to become a tea connoisseur.

 Do You Brew Your Tea With a Gaiwan?

 Tea aficionados know that loose leaf tea offers a superior taste to tea brewed from tea bags.
 Tea bags can restrict the expansion of tea leaves during the steeping process - dampening the full flavor available in each cup.
-However, many new and long-time tea drinkers are unsure of which teaware is best.
-It is partly a matter of personal preference, but here’s why more drinkers should be considering a gaiwan – a simple saucer, bowl and lid – in order to improve their tea experience.
+However, many new and long-time tea drinkers are unaware of gaiwan brewing, or gongfu brewing.
+It is partly a matter of personal preference, but here’s why aspiring tea connoisseurs should brew with a gaiwan – a simple saucer, bowl and lid – in order to improve their tea experience.